awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 **Region**
 The AWS Region where you want to send log data\.
 Although you can send performance counters to a different Region from where you send your log data, we recommend that you set this parameter to the same Region where your instance is running\.
 Type: String
 Valid values: Regions IDs of the AWS Regions supported by both Systems Manager and CloudWatch Logs, such as `us-east-2`, `eu-west-1`, and `ap-southeast-1`\.
-For lists of AWS Regions supported by each service, see [Amazon CloudWatch Logs Service Endpoints](url-aws-gen;cwl_region.html#cwl_region) and [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
+For lists of AWS Regions supported by each service, see [Amazon CloudWatch Logs Service Endpoints](url-aws-gen;cwl_region.html#cwl_region) and [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 Required: Yes

 **SecretKey**